Dreamland (2019 American film): Plot

 In 1930s Texas, Eugene Evans lives with his family in a small town.
 The land is drought-stricken and dust storms plague the country.
 When Eugene is five years old, his father abandons his family.
 Eugene lives his days stealing dime novels with his buddy Joe, fantasizing of another life.
 His mother remarried a lawman, George Evans, who does his best to act as a father figure to Eugene and his younger sister Phoebe.

 One day, a town meeting takes place and the sheriff shows a wanted poster of Allison Wells, who is wanted for $10,000 for bank robbing and murder.
 Eugene and Joe intend to search for her.
 George tells Eugene to take responsibility and look for work.
 Later, Eugene sneaks to the barn to read.
 He notices bandages and a woman pointing a revolver at him.
-Knowing her from the wanted poster, Eugene and Allison make a deal.
+Recognising her as Allison from the wanted poster, Eugene and Allison make a deal.
 He cleans her wounds and, in return, Allison will tell him what happened.

 To gain Eugene's trust, Allison gives him the revolver.
 She explains that when she was robbing a bank, the police took no issue firing into an innocent crowd and a stray bullet killed a young girl.
 Shocked by the death, Allison was shot in the leg before speeding off in a car.
 Alison tells Eugene that she will give him $20,000 if he helps her get a vehicle to Mexico.
 Eugene agrees.

 Phoebe sees Eugene spying on Allison and asks him what he's looking at.
 He tells her there are dead dogs in the barn.
 She doesn't believe him and goes into the barn, as Allison hides in fear, but runs out after the barn door slams loudly.
 Eugene tells Joe that he has met someone offering them money for Joe's family's car.
 Joe denies the request.

 Returning to the barn Eugene finds an anxious Allison who claims she is feeling cooped up and needs to get out of the area.
 Eugene takes her swimming at a local watering hole.
-Almost being caught by the property owner, the two take off naked back to the farm.
+Almost being caught by the property owner, the two take off back to the farm.